Close

 Asked Questions

 Project ONE is the largest and most substantial investment in the European chemical sector in the past 20 years.
-When this project Is completed, Antwerp will have the most energy-efficient and environmentally-friendly ethylene installation in all of Europe.
-INEOS is making over €3 billion available for the realization of Project ONE.
+When this project is completed, Antwerp will have the most energy-efficient and environmentally-friendly ethylene installation in all of Europe.
+Project ONE thus also brings innovation to the Antwerp chemical cluster, the second largest in the world.

-• 3.
-Why is Project ONE being built in Antwerp?
+• Why is Project ONE being built in Antwerp?

 INEOS was founded more than 20 years ago in Antwerp.
 And since then, we have maintained good relationships with the city and the port.
 We are strongly convinced that the port of Antwerp – with its entrepreneurship, logistics Infrastructure and well-trained people – is the perfect base for our activities.